kevinhillinger/OCPScale/docs/hybridcloud/identity/01-adconnect.md

 4. Click **Download**, then **Run** when prompted.
 Close Internet Explorer.

-## Task 9 -  Configure Azure Active Directory Connect
+## 8. Configure Azure Active Directory Connect

 1. On the Welcome to Azure AD Connect screen select **I agree** then **Continue**.
 2. Review the screen and select **Use express settings**.